 Recruitment into the first round of the Respiratory Stream commenced in October 2017 and closed in April 2018.
 The second round of Respiratory Stream assessments were undertaken during mid to late 2021.
 The aim of the Respiratory Stream is to determine whether exposure to smoke from the Hazelwood coal mine fire is associated with:

 - Asthma control

 - Decline in lung function

-In this video, respiratory scientist Annie Makar demonstrates the lung function measurement test, one of several in the assessment.
-Lung function assessments are underway at the Hazelwood Health Study clinic at the Latrobe Community Health Service in Morwell.
-The Sale component of the clinical assessments will begin in November.
+In this video, respiratory scientist Annie Makar demonstrates the lung function measurement test, one of several undertaken as part of the Respiratory Stream.

 10 August 2017 – Hazelwood Health Study begins adult lung assessments